 This policy specifies the Gambia College approach to quality assurance and continuous improvement as well as its principles, features, structures and standards.
 The Gambia College wishes to assure quality teaching, learning, research, research training and service delivery through a regular review and improvement process.

 Gambia College is a dynamic community of students, scholars and staff committed to performing at the highest standards.
 The Gambia Colleges aim is to provide a stimulating and innovative environment for teaching, learning, research and research training.
-Its approach to quality assurance and continuous improvement is to learn from best practice, and internationally, and benchmark against leading research universities.
+Its approach to quality assurance and continuous improvement is to learn from best practice, nationally and internationally, and benchmark against leading research universities.

 QUALITY ASSURANCE POLICY

-Purpose International concerns about how to maintain quality control in an environment that increasingly puts acute pressure on the traditional modes of teaching, research, learning and management have forced most developed countries adopt a formal, transparent and credible systems of quality assurance with external verification of outcomes and processes.
+Purpose International concerns about how to maintain quality control in an environment that increasingly puts acute pressure on the traditional modes of teaching, research, learning and management have forced most developed countries to adopt a formal, transparent and credible systems of quality assurance with external verification of outcomes and processes.

 The aim of the Gambia Colleges quality assurance policy is to enhance the effectiveness of its core activities of learning, teaching, research performance, research training and management.
-The policy addresses all areas of the Gambia Colleges activities focusing on their contribution to and in alignment with the Gambia Colleges Strategic Goals.
+The policy addresses all areas of the Gambia College’s activities focusing on their contribution to and in alignment with the Gambia Colleges Strategic Goals.

 Quality Assurance Mission

-Gambia Colleges Quality Assurance Mission therefore is:
+Gambia College’s Quality Assurance Mission therefore is:

 To promote confidence in the academic provision (teaching, research and outreach services) that the quality and the standards of awards of Gambia College are safeguarded, enhanced and effectively managed.